-This week we are featuring our friend April Edworthy, a volunteer with the Foundation.
-April has been apart of our Food for Thought Committee and currently serves on our Community Grants Committee conducting grant reviews for Kids to Camp Grants and Cambridge Community Grants.
+This week we are featuring our friend April Edworthy, volunteer with the Foundation.
+April has been a part of our Food for Thought Committee and currently serves on our Community Grants Committee conducting grant reviews for Kids to Camp Grants and Cambridge Community Grants.

 April shared a bit about her and her involvement with the foundation.

 I was born and raised in Galt, and now call North Dumfries home.
 My husband Kael and I run a business also located in North Dumfries.
 We have 2 sons Sawyer and Tate.
 I enjoy keeping fit, travelling, listening to old vinyl records and nothing beats grabbing a great cup of coffee to take along on a gallery stroll or an aimless wander discovering new places and seeing new sights.

 What brought you to the Cambridge and North Dumfries Community Foundation?